lynnfaraday/aresmush.com/_root/handles/index.md

 ## How do I link characters?

- To protect your security, linking is a three-step process so we know that you're you on both ends.
+To protect your security, linking is a multi-step process requiring you to log in on both AresCentral and the game you want to link from.
 This prevents someone from linking characters to your handle without your permission.

-1) On your local game, log in with the character you want to link and find your character ID.

-    handle/id

-2) On AresCentral, use the character ID from step 1 to generate a one-time use link code specific to that character.

-    handle/linkcode <character id>

-3) Back on the local game, use your one-time link code from step 2 to link the character to your handle.

-    handle/link <handle name>=<link code>

-Tada!
-That character is now linked to your handle.
-You can unlink characters on AresCentral.
-See `help handles`.
+For detailed instructions, see [Handle Linking](/handles/link).

 ## General Features